uttiyapal/Jungle-Crawler-Game/README.md

 A 2D platformer game paying homage to the MS-DOS games of the 90s , made on the Godot Engine using GDScript as an educational project.
 Players must navigate hazardous levels, collect valuable items, defeat enemies, and reach the exit while managing health, lives, and equipment.

+You can play it online [here](https://uttiya.itch.io/jungle-crawler) on Itch.

+Feel free to use the repository as a template to develop your own 2D platformer game, in accordance with the MIT License.

 ---

 ## 🎮 Features